adminho/machine-learning/Art_example/README.md

 ![My_network_paint](images/My_network_paint2.png)

-For target dataset for training my model, I use real image as the target dataset when neural network learns from the target image, it can predict 3 outputs are red, green, blue (RGB).
+For target dataset to train my model, I use real an image as the target dataset when neural network learns from the target image, it can predict 3 outputs are red, green, blue (RGB).

 ## Result